Biofuel Market Intelligence · Updated April 4, 2026

 Valero & Darling Ingredients JV.
 Largest US RD facility.

-• Capacity: Port Arthur, TX — 1.2B+ gal/yr, largest US renewable diesel facility
+Capacity: Port Arthur, TX — 1.2B gal/yr, largest US renewable diesel facility.
+50% of 470M gal capacity convertible to SAF — now among world's largest SAF producers

-• Darling Ingredients: World's largest animal by-product (tallow/grease) collection network; vertical integration advantage
+Darling Ingredients: World's largest animal by-product (tallow/grease) collection network; vertical integration advantage.
+Sold $50M in IRA production tax credits from DGD JV

 Phillips 66 (US)Producer